 Once the applicable certificate has been arranged, the local authority inspector or the official vet will normally need to contact the business to arrange a suitable time and date to view the consignment in order to undertake relevant checks and view any associated documents such as HACCP monitoring records and laboratory test reports, etc. Once this has been completed, the certificate will be issued.

-if you have not registered your food business with the Council
+you have not registered your food business with the council

 hygiene standards and/or practices fail to meet food safety standards